This is a Bonus chapter from The Anti-Pickup Line.

 Now I don’t tell you this so that you immediately break up with your girlfriend and live in accordance with “natural order.”
 Nor do I tell you so that you can calmly explain it to your girlfriend and begin to comfortably date openly.
 She’s liable to freak the fuck out.

-I tell you this so you can say, “FUCK what I’ve been told is the natural order.
-It’s a total load of shit anyway.
+I tell you this so you can say, “SCREW what I’ve been told is the natural order.
+It’s a total load of crap anyway.
 I’m going to do what feels right to me.”

 Whether you prefer monogamy or non-traditional relationships doesn’t matter much to me.
 But you need to realize that there is no divine fiat or immutable natural law that dictates one being better than the other.
 It is not wrong to want to date and love multiple people at the same time, nor is it wrong to stay in a monogamous relationship.
 Neither has objective justification.